Courses and Requirements

 Rebels, Radicals and Reformers in Pre-Modern Europe.

-Tackles the problem of religious deviancy and political dissent in Europe between about 1000 and 1650 with several key questions in mind: How did people cope with the conflicting demands of authority and social justice in the world, and reconcile flawed earthly institutions with the idea of an eternal heavenly order?
+Tackles the problem of religious deviancy and political dissent in Europe between about 800 and 1400 with several key questions in mind: How did people cope with the conflicting demands of authority and social justice in the world, and reconcile flawed earthly institutions with the idea of an eternal heavenly order?
 How can modern historians recover the intentions and thoughts of people whose ideas were often intentionally scrubbed from the historical record?
 Readings will consist of primary source material as well as recent scholarly literature on the subject.
 (Writing-intensive.)
 Prerequisite, one 200-level history course.
-Maximum enrollment, 20.
+Maximum enrollment, 18.
+Eldevik.

 Seminar: Confucian Traditions.

-Examination of Confucian thought and ritual practice from classical times to the early 20th century.
-Emphasis on reading philosophical and ritual texts in translation in order to understand the various ways that Confucians understood their place in Chinese society.
+Examination of Confucian thought and ritual practice from classical times to the present.
+Emphasis on reading philosophical and ritual texts in translation in order to understand the ways that Confucians understood their place in Chinese society.
 (Writing-intensive.)
-(Oral Presentations.)
 Prerequisite, relevant coursework in history, Asian studies or religious studies, or consent of instructor.
 (Same as Philosophy 337.)
-Maximum enrollment, 20.
+Maximum enrollment, 18.

 Columbus’s Library: Texts, Travel and the Medieval Imagination.

-Examination of works of geography, natural history, travel, and exploration that informed how medieval readers imagined the wider world and its peoples as Europe embarked on an era of unprecedented expansion and growth.
+This research and historiography seminar examines works of geography, natural history, and exploration that informed how medieval readers imagined the wider world as Europe embarked on an era of unprecedented expansion.
 Special attention to texts read by Columbus in preparation for what he thought would be a voyage to East Asia, such as Pliny’s Natural History, Travels of Marco Polo, and Travels of Sir John Mandeville, but other traditions, such as Alexander Romance, the legend of Prester John, apocalyptic theology, Crusader histories, and Arab travel literature will also be considered.
 (Writing-intensive.)
 Prerequisite, One course in history or Asian studies.
-Maximum enrollment, 20.
+Maximum enrollment, 18.
+Eldevik.

 The Minds of the Old South: Southern Intellectual History, 1700-1877.

-Investigation of the intellectual and cultural history of white and black southern Americans from 1700 through Reconstruction.
+This research seminar investigates the intellectual and cultural history of white and black southern Americans from 1700 through Reconstruction.
 Topics include religious beliefs and practices, literary production and consumption, political and social thought, and relation of southern thought to national and transatlantic developments.
 (Writing-intensive.)
 Prerequisite, one 200-level history course or consent of instructor.
-Maximum enrollment, 20.
+Maximum enrollment, 18.

 The History of American Exploration and Outdoor Adventure.

 This research course examines how the history and culture of the United States is bound up with that of the discovery and exploration of the New World.
 A focus on the meaning of that legacy for Americans from the 19th century on.
 Topics covered will include military exploration and surveys of the west, the development of a wilderness and a conservation ethic, and the growth of mountaineering and similar outdoor endeavors. (same as Environmental Studies 354.)
 (Writing-intensive.)
 Prerequisite, one 200-level U.S. history course, or consent of instructor.
 (Same as Environmental Studies 354.)
 Maximum enrollment, 18.